InstallationSection titled Installation

 First, install the

 Most package managers will install associated peer dependencies as well.
-Still, if you see a “Cannot find package ‘lit’” (or similar) warning when you start up Astro, you’ll need to install
+If you see a “Cannot find package ‘lit’” (or similar) warning when you start up Astro, you’ll need to install

 astro.config.* file using the